 8. Chess Players are Ranked Accordingly

 In the year 1960, the chess ranking system was developed.
-Players were ranked according to their elo ratings in classical, rapid, blitz, and bullet chess.
-The ranking system is adapted by many sports all over the world including soccer, football, baseball, golf, tennis, and much more.
+Players were ranked according to their ELO ratings in classical, rapid, blitz, and bullet chess.
+The ranking system is adopted by many sports all over the world including soccer, football, baseball, golf, tennis, and much more.
 This is yet another sport-like property of chess that helps to recognize it as a sport.

 9. Mental Agility In Chess

 Chess is a mind sport and all players must have the mental agility to perform at their highest level.
 Mental agility is usually emphasized in rapid, blitz, and bullet games where one has to think fast and make quick decisions based on intuition, experience, and gut feeling.

 All sports have a mental component just like chess.
 In tennis, players must have the mental agility to decide where to move over the court in order to keep the ball from bouncing outside the line.